fablabbcn/winemakers-web/README.md

 # winemakerslab-web
-This is the winemakerslab website
+This is the winemakerslab website using Hugo (and themes)

 This repository is live at:
 https://fablabbcn.github.io/winemakers-web/